zulhilmizainuddin/nettomon/README.md

 Nettomon must be executed with superuser permission as it is using libpcap for the network monitoring.

-Pass the pid of the process to be monitored:
+Pass the pid of the process to be monitored.

-    sudo ./build/nettomon <pid>
+    sudo ./build/nettomon <pid or process name>

 ##Android